strapi/documentation/docs/developer-docs/latest/getting-started/quick-start.md

 Navigate to [_COLLECTION TYPES > Restaurants_](http://localhost:1337/admin/plugins/content-manager/collectionType/application::restaurant.restaurant) in the left-hand menu, and click on `Biscotte Restaurant`.

 In the right sidebar, click on **Add an item…** under **Categories (1)**, select `Brunch`, then click **Save**.

-> 🥳 You have just discovered another way to connect 2 collection types.

 ### 3. Set Roles & Permissions